Toll 49 Information

 Toll 49 Segment 3B was delivered using the Design-Build development concept.
 This segment extends from SH 31 north to I-20, a distance of approximately 10.2 miles.
 CH2M Hill, the Design-Build developer, was selected in June 2010.

 The NET RMA received funding for Toll 49 Segment 3B through a State Infrastructure Bank Loan and a Toll Equity Loan provided by TxDOT.

 Construction took approximately 22 months, with Toll 49 – Segment 3B opening to traffic as a Toll Road on March 28, 2013.

-Toll 49 – Segment 4 is in the final stage of design.
+Toll 49 – Segment 4 was opened for traffic in November 2018.
 This project was originally developed by TxDOT as a relief route for the community of Lindale.
-Segment 4 will extend from I-20 north to US 69 above Lindale.
-The environmental process has been completed and a Record of Decision was received for the project in April 2015.
-Once design has been finalized, the NET RMA will advance the project to construction.
+Segment 4 extends from I-20 north to US 69 above Lindale.